Minden: Protestant

-The Reformation was carried out in Minden between 1521 and 1529.
+The Reformation took hold in Minden between 1521 and 1529.
 The town contains six Protestant parishes today: St Mary's, St Martin's, St Mark's, St James' and the parishes of St Peter's and St Simeon's Churches.
 They all are parts of the Church District (Kirchenkreis) of Minden and belong to the Evangelical Church of Westphalia.

 Roman Catholic

 According to the regulations of the Peace of Westphalia, Minden Cathedral remained in Catholic possession.
 During the population growth in the 19th century the small number of Catholics rose slowly, and because of the migration of expelled persons, working migrants, and refugees after World War II, the percentage of Catholics increased considerably among the population of Minden.

 There are four Roman Catholic parishes in Minden: the parish of the cathedral St Peter and Gorgonius, and parishes of St Mauritius, St Paul and St Ansgar, which are all bound together to the Pastoral Cooperation (Pastoralverbund) Mindener Land as part of the Roman Catholic Archdiocese of Paderborn.